|

 Entering a Church

-On entering a church, true Catholic women cover
+On entering a church, reverent Catholic women cover

-their heads by putting on their chapel veils, and true Catholic men uncover their heads by
+their heads by putting on their chapel veils, and reverent Catholic men uncover their heads by

 removing their hats, beanies, or anything else covering their heads.
 After showing this initial respect

-for Christ, then all true Catholics look to the tabernacle and genuflect in adoration while saying
+for Christ, then all reverent Catholics look to the tabernacle and genuflect in adoration while saying

 silently, “My Lord and my God.”